pryv/example-apps-web/onboarding/README.md

 You will need to define in your application, the service information URL, which contains all the necessary URL endpoints that your app requires to function.

-Upon start, your app will fetch this information, and use it for example to define the Url where the user authentication call will be made.
+Upon start, your app will fetch this information, and use it for example to define the [URL where the app authentication call will be made](https://api.pryv.com/reference/#auth-request).

-there are also several optional parameters that allow to define some visuals such as the name of the platform.
+There are also several optional parameters that allow to define some visuals such as the name of the platform.
 You can set these in the platform configuration:

 - Open Pryv.io: https://github.com/pryv/open-pryv.io#open-pryvio-configuration
 - Pryv.io: See your manual